-Primary Years Program (Kindergarten to Grade 5)
+Primary Years Program (100 Voices through to Grade 5)

 Primary Years Program Curriculum Model

 The IB Primary Years Programme (PYP) is a curriculum framework designed for students aged 3 to 12.
 It focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is defined by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subject areas, with a powerful emphasis on inquiry-based learning.

 PYP Concepts: What Do We Want Students to Understand?

 Central to the philosophy of the PYP is the principle that purposeful, structured inquiry is a powerful vehicle for learning that promotes meaning and understanding, and challenges students to engage with significant ideas.
 Therefore, in the PYP there is also a commitment to a concept-driven curriculum as a means of supporting that inquiry.
 The PYP provides a framework for the curriculum, including eight key concepts as one of the essential elements.
 It is accepted that these are not, in any sense, the only concepts worth exploring.
 Taken together, they form a powerful curriculum component that inspires the teacher- and/or student-constructed inquiries that lie at the heart of the PYP curriculum.

 - Causation: Why is it like it is?

 - Connection: How is it connected to other things?